4 Steps IT Project Transition Plan from One Vendor to Another

 What are an RFP and SOW?

-RFP (Request for proposal) is a document that is created by the client to receive proposals from potential IT services providers.
-SOW (Statement of work) is a part of the contract between the client and the vendor, containing all the details and expectations of cooperation.
+RFP (Request for proposal) is a document the client creates to receive proposals from potential IT service providers.
+SOW (Statement of Work) is a part of the contract between the client and the vendor, containing all the details and expectations of cooperation.

 Plus icon